bspeice/speice.io/_posts/2019-02-07-a-heaping-helping.md

 And as the docs mention, ownership
 [is Rust's most unique feature](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html).

-The heap is used in two situations: when the compiler is unable to predict the *total size of memory needed*, or *how long the memory is needed for*, it will allocate space in the heap.
+The heap is used in two situations; when the compiler is unable to predict either the *total size of memory needed*, or *how long the memory is needed for*, it allocates space in the heap.
 This happens pretty frequently; if you want to download the Google home page, you won't know how large it is until your program runs.
-And when you're finished with Google, whenever that happens to be, we deallocate the memory so it can be used to store other webpages.
+And when you're finished with Google, we deallocate the memory so it can be used to store other webpages.
 If you're interested in a slightly longer explanation of the heap, check out [The Stack and the Heap](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap) in Rust's documentation.